 After a couple of days we sailed to Loano.

-By the breath we found out that there was a problem with the electricity on board.
+At the entrance, we found out that there were problems with the electricity on board.
 We examined cables and connections.
-They all looked nice.
-An error on the electrical installation on a boat could be dangerous and we called an electrician -Carlo, who advertised that he spoke English.
+They all looked fine.
+An error on the electrical installation on a boat can be dangerous and we called an electrician - Carlo, who advertised that he spoke English.

 "It's your batteries" sounded prompt from Carlo when we showed him the problem.

 «How old are they? " he asked? and stared at us when we responded that they were at 10. season.

 "You need to replace them now," he concluded without hesitation.

 We had expected the batteries to last for the season and had planned to use the winter to install lithium batteries.
 They are based on a new technology that offers a number of advantages over traditional lead batteries.
 Yet lithium batteries are very expensive.
 This is one of the reasons why it's not so common to use them on yachts.

 "It may be good, but I do not want to be the first" is another reason that Carlo pointed out before he installed a new battery bank of lead batteries next day.